October 6, 2022

 2.3.4 The requirements in other privacy laws

 Swiss FADP: There is no specific legal requirement under the Swiss Federal Act on Data Protection (Swiss FADP) to post a privacy policy on a website.
-However, under the principles of purpose limitation and recognisability in the Swiss FADP, organizations must tell data subjects how they plan to use the personal data, where the data subject cannot recognise such purposes from the circumstances of collection.
+However, under the principles of purpose limitation and recognisability in the Swiss FADP, organizations must tell data subjects how they plan to use personal data, where the data subject cannot recognize such purposes from the circumstances of collection.
 Besides, in the case of collecting sensitive data websites must provide data subjects with specific information.

 Nevertheless, despite the fact that there is no specific legal requirement for organizations to post a privacy policy, the Swiss Federal Data Protection and Information Commissioner (Swiss FDPIC) recommends that every organization offering products and services online should follow transparent data processing practices, including by posting a data privacy notice (privacy policy) on their website.